Boston Terrier: Description

 The Boston Terrier is a compactly built, well-proportioned dog.
 It has a square-looking head with erect ears and a slightly arched neck.
 The muzzle is short and generally wrinkle-free, with an even or a slightly undershot bite.
 The chest is broad and the tail is short.
 According to international breed standards, the dog should weigh no more than 25 lbs.
 Boston Terriers usually stand up to 15-17 in at the withers.

 The American Kennel Club divides the breed into three classes: under 15 pounds, 15 pounds and under 20 pounds, 20 pounds and not exceeding 25 pounds.

 Coat and color

-The Boston Terrier is characteristically marked with white in proportion to either black, brindle, seal (color of a wet seal, a very dark brown that looks black except in the bright sun), or a combination of the three.
-Any other color is not accepted as a Boston Terrier by the American Kennel Club, as they are usually obtained by crossbreeding with other breeds and the dog loses its characteristic "tuxedo" appearance.
-Any Boston Terrier from AKC parentage regardless of the color, or if it is a splash or has a blue eye or weak ears, can be and is registered by the AKC and participate in any AKC sporting events.
+The Boston Terrier is characteristically marked with white in proportion to either black, brindle, seal (seal appears as black with a red cast in lighting), or a combination of the three.
+Solid colors and colors not mentioned are not accepted by the breed standard.

-According to the American Kennel Club, the Boston Terrier's markings are broken down into two categories: Required, which consists of a white chest, white muzzle band, and a white band between the eyes; and Desired, which includes the Required markings plus a white collar, white on the forelegs, forelegs, up to the hocks on the rear legs.
+According to the American Kennel Club, the Boston Terrier's markings are broken down into two categories: Required: which consists of a white chest, white muzzle band, and a white band between the eyes; and Desired: which includes the Required markings plus a white collar, white on the forelegs, up to the hocks on the rear legs.
 For conformation showing, symmetrical markings are preferred.
 Due to the Boston Terrier's markings resembling formal wear, in addition to its refined and pleasant personality, the breed is commonly referred to as "the American Gentleman."